* Op-Ed columnist for “The New York Times”

-- Was rejected in his bid to succeed Howell Raines as Times Executive Editor
+* Was rejected in his bid to succeed Howell Raines as “NY Times” Executive Editor

 Frank Rich, Jr. was Associate Editor and Sunday Arts & Leisure columnist for The New York Times from 2003 to 2005.
 Since 2005, he has penned a weekly 1,500-word essay — “on the intersection of culture and news” — that appears in the Times’ Sunday Week in Review section.

-Rich was born in June 1949 in Washington, D.C., the son of businessman Frank Hart Rich and education consultant Helene Aaronson Fisher.
+Rich was born on June 2, 1949 in Washington, D.C., the son of businessman Frank Hart Rich and education consultant Helene Aaronson Fisher.
 He attended Harvard University, became editorial chairman of its student newspaper The Harvard Crimson, and in 1971 graduated with a degree in American History and Literature.

 In 1972 Rich became founding co-editor of the counter-cultural weekly Richmond Mercury in Richmond, Virginia.
 He later described the Mercury as “a muckraking political paper — kind of modeled on the old Village Voice — that I started with some friends.”